tomas-marques-lab/ptm_conversion_ratio/README.md

 **Disclaimer**: The script has been tested only using an evidence.txt file from *MaxQuant v2.0.2*

+## Requirements

+-   Python v3.11.7 (it may also work in other versions)

+-   Pandas v2.2.0

 ## How do I use it?

 Just type `python3 ptm_ratio.py -h` or `python3 ptm_ratio.py --help` to see the execution parameters.
 In detail, the option parameters are: